guillaume-leo/scheme-editor/README.md

 ;%end at the bottom

 Then by using the menu (double alt > p > s) you will record the snippet.
-Snippets can have place holders by using #{placeholders}.
+Snippets can have place holders by using #{placeholders}, jump to the next placeholders by pressing Tab.

 example: